-Libraries are such valuable resources for students and parents alike.
-Their
+Libraries are such a valuable resources for students and parents alike.

-continued existence relies on the public availing themselves of these
+Their continued existence relies on the public availing themselves of

 It’s never too early to start